 The camera quickly pulls out as we cut to Tyrese Maxey, dribbling in a world inspired by the Marvel universe.
 He shrugs and goes for a cross-over as we reveal a Spiderman reflection on the floor matching his exact moves.
-The camera starts rotating as we push in...
+The camera starts rotating as we push in.

 We whip pan over to Sydney McLaughlin in her own setting inspired by James Turell.
 She laughs as she watches the baseball roll past her while she jumps over a range of props.
-The camera is at a low angle and we push in on her New Balance trainers.
+The low-angled camera pushes in on her New Balance trainers.
 As she lifts her leg into the air to jump, we transition to...